Customers cite great customer service and easy-to-use online features

 Our verdict: Is a mortgage from NatWest worth it?

-The cashback incentives on offer with selected mortgage products could be welcome bonus.
+The cashback incentives on offer with selected mortgage products could be a welcome bonus.
 But bear in mind that a mortgage is a serious, long-term financial commitment, so it’s best not to base your decision solely on promos or cashback offers.

 A positive thing about a NatWest mortgage is that you can often take your existing mortgage deal with you to a new property.
-Almost all of its mortgage are portable, so if you do need to move home, you can usually move your existing mortgage balance at the same rate and avoid paying an early repayment charge.
+Almost all of its mortgages are portable, so if you do need to move home, you can usually move your existing mortgage balance at the same rate and avoid paying an early repayment charge.

 NatWest isn’t necessarily known for offering the most competitive fixed or variable interest rates, so be sure to shop around yourself, or use a mortgage broker to find the best product for your needs and individual circumstances.
 However, customers report excellent and friendly customer service which makes the process of getting a mortgage that bit smoother.